gbowerman/twitter-code/azurefunctions/dailyreport/readme.md

 # Social media reporter for Teams

-This Python-based Twitter search tool is designed to be triggered as an Azure Function using a daily Timer Trigger, and post its output to a Microsoft Teams channel webhook.
+This Python-based Twitter search tool can be triggered as an Azure Function using a daily Timer Trigger, and post its output to a Microsoft Teams channel webhook.
 You can use it to implement a daily search for social media mentions of specific topics and report them to a messaging channel.
-This pattern can easily be adapted to perform other daily tasks, and send messages to other webhooks (like Slack for example).
+This pattern can easily be adapted to perform other scheduled tasks, and send messages to other webhooks (like Slack for example).

 ![](../img/mediareport.png)